hypo69/hypo/docs/gemini/en/consultant/src/product/product.md

 from src.logger import logger
 from typing import List

-# TODO: Add type hinting for *args and **kwargs in __init__
+MODE = 'dev'

 class Product(ProductFields, PrestaShop):
     """
-    Manages product data and interactions with the PrestaShop API.
+    Handles product manipulations, fetching data from the product page and interacting with the PrestaShop API.

-    Initializes with data from the product page and handles API operations.
     """
     def __init__(self, *args, **kwargs):
         """